cocos-creator/docs-3d-deprecated/en/editor/assets/index.md

 The **Explorer** panel is the main panel.
 It has a *heads-up menu area*, *a central tree list area*, and a *bottom information display area*.

-- The functions of the *heads-up menu area* are: *New asset button*, *Sort by button*, *Search type button*, *Search box*, *Fold all or expand button*, and *Refresh list button*
+- The functions of the *heads-up menu area* are: *New asset button*, *Sort by button*, *Search type button*, *Search box*, *Fold or expand all button*, and *Refresh list button*
 - The *central tree list area* mainly reflects the hierarchical relationship of assets.
 The root node is the asset root folder corresponding to the file manager of the operating system.
 The editor calls an __asset database__ *(DB for short)*, and is located in the project folder.
 It belongs to the project asset; __Internal DB__ comes with the editor and provides some built-in necessary assets.
 It is a **read-only** asset.
 It cannot be *added*, *deleted*, *modified*, but **can** be *directly referenced* or *copied*.
 - The *bottom display area* is the URL of the asset after the asset is selected, such as `db://assets`
-- The right-click menu of the panel is also an important function.
-The contents of the right-click menu in different locations are different, and the unavailable menus are grayed out.
+- The __right-click__ menu of the panel is also an important function.
+The contents of the __right-click__ menu in different locations are different, and the unavailable menus are grayed out.
 - The shortcut of the panel currently supports the operation of assets:

     - **Copy**: Ctrl or Cmd + C